BiswarupM/BiswarupM.github.io/_pages/cv.md

 ![Alt text](/images/Bio12.svg)

 ### Education and Research experience
-* Ph.D. in Electrical Engineering, MINES ParisTech, Université Paris Sciences et Lettres, 2023
+* Ph.D. in Electrical Engineering, MINES ParisTech, Université Paris Sciences et Lettres, France
-* M.Sc. in Electrical Engineering for Smart Grids, Grenoble Institute of Technology, France, 2017
+* M.Sc. in Electrical Engineering for Smart Grids, Grenoble Institute of Technology, France
-* B.Tech.(Honours) in Electrical Engineering, University of Calcutta, India, 2015
+* B.Tech.(Honours) in Electrical Engineering, University of Calcutta, India
-* B.Sc.(Honours) in Physics, University of Burdwan, India, 2012
+* B.Sc.(Honours) in Physics, University of Burdwan, India

 <p align="justify">
 Since January 2020 I work as a Research Engineer at Centre for Processes, Renewable Energies and Energy Systems in association with <a href="https://www.armines.net/fr">ARMINES</a>.
 During the year 2018 and 2019 I was a Project Research Associate at the Department of Chemical Engineering of Indian Institute of Technology Bombay in India.
 Prior that, from February 2017 to December 2017 I was a Research Intern and M.Sc. thesis Student at the Department of Electrical Engineering of <a href="https://www.kth.se/en">KTH-Royal Institute of Technology</a> in Sweden.
 I was also with Grenoble Electrical Engineering Lab (G2E Lab) in France as Research Intern during June to July of 2016.